 When Joseph Leroy Baker was born in 1841, in Clinton, New York, United States, his father, Gideon Baker, was 38 and his mother, Sally Reynolds, was 30.
 He married Ellen Shutts about 4 July 1872, in Schuyler, Herkimer, New York, United States.
 They were the parents of at least 2 sons and 4 daughters.
-He lived in Schuyler Falls, Clinton, New York, United States for about 20 years and Saranac Lake, Franklin, New York, United States in 1900.
+He lived in Saranac Lake, Franklin, New York, United States in 1900 and Franklin, New York, United States in 1920.
 He died in 1921, in Harrietstown, Harrietstown, Franklin, New York, United States, at the age of 80.

 Do you know Joseph Leroy?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account